rsz_1dc_secreu_5

 2. SD-WAN: Holistic decision

-The WAN must start to make decisions holistically.
-The WAN should not be viewed as a single module in the network design.
-Instead, it must incorporate several elements it has not incorporated to capture the correct per-application forwarding behavior.
+The WAN must start making decisions holistically.
+It should not be viewed as a single module in the network design.
+Instead, it must incorporate several elements it has not integrated to capture the correct per-application forwarding behavior.
 The ideal WAN should be automatable to form a comprehensive end-to-end solution centrally orchestrated from a single pane of glass.

 Managed and orchestrated centrally, this new WAN fabric is transport agnostic.
 It offers application-aware routing, regional-specific routing topologies, encryption on all transports regardless of link type, and high availability with automatic failover.
 All of these will be discussed shortly and are the essence of SD-WAN.